Deepen Your Passions & Community

 The purpose of CCSWA shall be to form a club to promote the unity amongst Social Work students and also to foster professionalism with the Social Work Practice.

-The purpose of HAS shall be for honors program students to assist the Honors Program with curricular and co-curricular ventures.
+The purpose of HSA shall be for honors program students to assist the Honors Program with curricular and co-curricular ventures.

 Pre-Health Club